Martizz/Segmentacja-cian-budynk-w/README.md

-# Segmentacja-cian-budynk-w
+# Walls segmentation
 Created in FRAMES.
+Project aims to segment walls of buildings from 3D point clouds.